 Loyola’s testing strategy for COVID-19 was developed via a collaboration of experts from Loyola’s schools of public health, medicine, and nursing.
 The group consistently referenced and sought input from the Centers for Disease Control and Prevention and the Chicago Department of Public Health.

-Students demonstrating symptoms of COVID-19 will be tested in the satellite clinics located at the Water Tower and Lake Shore campuses.
-Students at the Health Sciences Campus have access to testing at the occupational/student health clinic located at the Medical Center.
-Satellite clinic testing will also be conducted by medical staff of the Wellness Center.
+Students demonstrating symptoms of COVID-19 will be tested in the Wellness Center at the Lake Shore campus.
+Students exhibiting COVID symptoms at the Water Tower campus will be tested in the satellite clinic at Water Tower campus.
+Students with symptoms of COVID at the health sciences campus will continue to have access to testing at the occupational/student health clinic located at the Medical Center.
+Well students will be seen at the satellite Wellness locations during the spring semester.